Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 If the results show names that are not too similar to yours (meaning yours is distinguishable), then your LLC name is available for use.

-• Let’s keep using the example above.
-If your desired name is Red Moon Artists LLC, and the only similar names you saw were “Red Moon Entertainment” and “Red Moon Art and Crafts“, then your name should be available.
+- Let’s keep using the example above.
+If your desired name is Rosewood Tacos LLC, and the only similar names you saw were “Rose Wood Mada” and “Rose Wood Installation“, then your name should be available.

-• For example, search just the word “Red Moon” instead of Red Moon Artists.
+- For example, search just the word “Rosewood” instead of Rosewood Tacos.

-If your exact LLC name appears in the list, your LLC name is not available for use because another business is already using it.
+If your exact LLC name appears in the list, or the screen says “The Name is Unavailable”, then that name isn’t available for use because another business is already using it (or one that’s too close to it).

 If the results show a name that is very similar to yours, your LLC name may not be available for use.

-• For example, if your desired name is Red Moon Artists LLC, and the search results show a company named “Red Moon Artist“, then your name is not available.
+- For example, if your desired name is Rosewood LLC, and the search results show a company named “Rosewood Business, LLC“, then your name isn’t available.

 What if my desired LLC name isn’t available?